NEW RULES, NEW PLAYERS, AND NEW RISKS

 Private Placement

 Corporations are attempting to package carbon change data into a sellable product.
 To date, they are not using an approved protocol.
 They are looking to remove additionality and permanence from the transaction.
-The corporation may also own the registry and conduct the verification in- house.
+The corporation may also own the registry and conduct the verification in-house.

-What is being sold?
+What is sold?

 The seller is selling a data package.